PrairieLearn/PrairieLearn/docs/assessment.md

 Auto-grading points are set using the `autoPoints` value, which must be a single number and which corresponds to the initial value of a correct attempt.
 For example, if we have `"autoPoints": 3` then a correct answer is worth 3 points, while a 50%-correct answer is worth 1.5 points.

 If a student answers a question incorrectly, a new question variant is generated with new random numbers and the student can try again.
 There is no penalty for incorrect answers and students can try as many times as they like.
-Also see the `triesPerVariant` option in [Limiting the number of attempts for each question].
+Also see the `triesPerVariant` option in [Limiting the number of attempts for each question](#limiting-the-number-of-attempts-for-each-question).

 To encourage students to solve the same question correctly more than once (to emphasize mastery), a question can have `maxAutoPoints` set to a value that is more than `autoPoints`.
 In this case a student can get credit for multiple correct solutions, each for a different randomized variant, until reaching `maxAutoPoints`.
 For example, if we have `"autoPoints": 3` and `"maxAutoPoints": 9` then the student could solve three different variants of the question correctly and receive 3 points for each of them.
 After this the student can continue to solve the question for practice but they will not receive any more points for it.
 If `maxAutoPoints` is not specified then the question acts as if `maxAutoPoints` is equal to `autoPoints`.
 The use of `maxAutoPoints` means that the question has a total value of `maxAutoPoints` points, so in the previous example this is effectively a 9-point question (from `maxAutoPoints`) even though `autoPoints` is set to 3.
 To receive full points for the question the student will have to answer it correctly more than once.